tilburgsciencehub/airbnb-workflow/README.md

 - Type `make` in the command line.

 ## Directory structure

 Make sure `makefile` is put in the present working directory.
-The directory structure for the Airbnb project  is shown below.
+The directory structure for the workflow is shown below.

 ```text
 ├── data